Creating Shared Language: Good, Better, Best Framework

 Documentation prevents amnesia.
 Writing down Better and Best during planning meant that knowledge didn't disappear when the team moved to the next project.
 Teams had a roadmap for iteration instead of starting from scratch each time.

 Good frameworks scale beyond their creators.
-The fact that Paychex adopted GBB across their entire P&IT organization—not just for design work—showed that the framework solved a real problem.
+That GBB spread well beyond design, and beyond the team that built it, showed it solved a real problem."
 Simple systems spread because anyone can use them.

 Project Details